bizz84/dart-course-materials/README.md

 12. **Exercise**: Implement the + and * operators
 13. Overriding `hashCode` and the Equatable package
 14. Using classes with generics
-15. Composition vs inheritance
+15. Composition vs inheritance: Flutter widget hierachy example
-16. Factory constructors
+16. Factory constructors and JSON serialization
-17. Serialization (to and from JSON)
-18. Cloning objects with `copyWith`
+17. Cloning objects with `copyWith`
-19. The cascade operator
+18. The cascade operator
-20. Wrap Up
+19. Wrap Up

 ### 13. Mixins & Extensions